-Note: The Area D listed here is the 10-hour version for students NOT majoring in the sciences or health sciences.
-Most CMSS students will choose this version of Area D and therefore will apply 2 hours in Area B2.
-(Alternatively, students may take an 8-hour sequence in the principles courses designed for science majors and apply 1 hour in Area B2.)
+Note: The Area D listed here is the 10-hour version for students not majoring in the sciences or health sciences.
+Students taking 10 hours in Area D must take 2 hours in Area B2.
+Most students majoring in Teacher Education majors will choose this version of Area D. (Teacher Education majors may choose to take an 8-hour sequence in the principles courses designed for science majors.)